kindlewit/go-festility/README.md

 ```
 go build
 ```
-will create a new file that's named after the module **fest-slotter**.
+will create a new file that's named after the module **festility**.

 ```
-go run fest-slotter
+go run festility
 # OR
 go run <package-name>
 ```